Product Specialists are available

 So those are the three main improvements:

--Improvements to emotional regulation and aggression
+-Improved overall function-Reduced impairment and improved attention-Improvements to emotional regulation and aggression

 The researchers further stated, "The low rate of adverse effects and the benefits reported across multiple areas of functioning indicate the micronutrients may be a favorable option for some children, particularly those with both ADHD and emotional dysregulation."